 ANSWER: Yes.
 He has already used his two allowed absences (preview week plus the next week).
 However, he has not yet missed a third week, which would result in an administrative withdrawal.
-If the student does not intend to complete the course, he should notify Online Student Services (telephone 678-593-3112; email OSS@Point.edu) and withdraw by the end of the second week of the session (the drop/add date) for a full tuition refund.
+If the student does not intend to complete the course, he should notify Online Student Services (telephone 678-593-3112; email OSS@Point.edu) and withdraw by the drop/add date for a full tuition refund.
 If he withdraws later in the session, he is financially liable for the course.

-Preview Week Week 1 Week 2 Week 3 Week 4 Week 5 Week 6 Week 7 (1st week of session) (2 nd week of session) (3 rd week of session) (4 th week of session) ' (6 th week of session) (7 th week of session) (8 th week of session) Absent Absent
+Preview Week (1 st week Week 1 (2 nd week Week 2 (3 rd week Week 3 (4 th week Week 4 Week 5 (6 th week Week 6 (7 th week Week 7 (8 th week

+• of session) • of session) •

+Absent Absent